Lucas3oo/cloudformation-gradle-plugin/README.md

 for instance Java properties files.
 Values in the Java properties files will be "interpolated" according to Groovy's evaluation.
 That is, properties can reference other properties and Groovy/Java functions.

+The plugin also has utilities to do stack resource lookups.
+I.e. lookup a stack's logical resource to get its physical resource ID.

 ## Usage